 In the wake of lithium-ion battery fires, some hoverboard companies focused on building products with the classic lead-acid battery.
 Don’t let the name scare you; these batteries are tried-and-true options that have been used in cars for decades.
 There is a much lower risk of combustion and fire with lead-acid batteries.
 However, these batteries are much heavier and less efficient than their lithium-ion counterparts, so if your hoverboard has added accessories like a built-in Bluetooth speaker or colorful LED lights, you may experience shorter battery life and longer charge times for a single charge.

-When it comes to a battery’s safety features, look for UL2271 or UL2272 certified options first and foremost.
+When it comes to a battery’s safety features, look for UL2271 or UL2272-certified options first and foremost.
 You should also consider what kind of extra features the company has included in their products to provide more protection.
-This can include solid rubber tires for any type of terrain, maximum weight load to prevent bottoming out, and maximum speed limit to avoid puncturing the battery casing.
-Also consider the type of hoverboard motor when looking at battery life.
+This can include solid rubber tires for any type of terrain, maximum weight load to prevent bottoming out, and the maximum speed limit to avoid puncturing the battery casing.
+Also, consider the type of hoverboard motor when looking at battery life.